Tautological Tuning of the Kostant-Souriau Quantization Map with Differential Geometric Structures: The Kostant-Souriau quantization map

 (but note the strange looking momentum coordinate derivative) and

-It even maps the angular momentum function $L_3$ (as well as the other two) to a (mostly) appropriate looking operator:
+It even maps the angular momentum functions to almost appropriate looking operators:

-The presence of the momentum coordinate derivatives in these operators is embarrassing, but if these could be eliminated then the operators look pretty good.
-However, it is easy to see that this map is far from perfect.
+The presence of the momentum coordinate derivatives in these operators is embarrassing, but if these could be eliminated then the operators would match the results of canonical quantization.
+However, even if we assume that we can fix this particular issue relatively easily (which we can, as we will see in the next section), it is easy to see that this map is still far from perfect by looking at how it fails to correctly quantize typical Hamiltonian operators.
 For example, the one dimensional simple harmonic oscillator Hamiltonian maps to

 which is a far cry from the expected